Atta66/swarms-rulebased-vs-llms/README.md

 ## 🤖 LLM Integration

-The LLM-enhanced version uses the `swarm` library to create specialized agents:
+The LLM-based version uses the `swarm` library to create specialized agents:

 ```python
 from swarm import Swarm, Agent